msaqib25/playbook/ourrituals.md

 The presentation is recorded on Zoom and archived.

 ### Newsletter
+Every month we publish an internal newsletter that rounds up news, announcements and other pertinent information that's important for all our associates to know.
+The newsletter is published in the 1st week of every month.

 ### Celebrate New Associates
 We celebrate all new associates in the month of their joining.